 Hip dysplasia is a leading cause and one most people have at least heard of when it comes to joint issues in dogs.
 Hip dysplasia, a common disease often found in large breed dogs, has genetic implications.
-The disease is prevalent in Labrador retrievers, German shepherd dogs, Rottweilers and Bernese Mountain dogs, but not limited to any particular breeds, sizes or ages.
+The disease is prevalent in Labrador retrievers, German shepherd dogs, Rottweilers and Bernese Mountain dogs, but not limited to any breeds, sizes or ages.
 This disease is also found in cats and humans.

-Several clinical studies are underway to review the efficacy of CBD products for managing pain in dogs with joint disease.
+Several clinical studies are underway to review the efficacy of CBD products for managing chronic pain in dogs with joint disease.
 CBD has natural anti-inflammatory properties that help fight and control the inflammatory response caused by joint problems.
-Some studies have shown promising results – greater range of motion and reduced pain in dogs with these conditions.
+Some studies have backed this, showing promising results of greater range of motion and pain relief in dogs with these conditions.
 This increased range of motion paired with increased relief from discomfort can certainly help with your dog's quality of life.

 Because osteoarthritis affects such a large portion of the dog population, veterinarians strongly recommend focusing on treatment – not cure – for dogs to continue with a high quality of life that isn't ridden by arthritis pain and mobility issues.

 It remains imperative to find ways to treat this degenerative disease.
-In one study by Frontiers in Veterinary Science, pain decreased tremendously with a regimen of CBD oil for management while the dogs’ activity levels improved greatly.
+In one study by Frontiers in Veterinary Science, discomfort decreased tremendously with a regimen of CBD oil for management while the dogs’ activity levels improved greatly.
 The study involved a specific strain of hemp that contained 10mg/mL of CBD and lower concentrations of other cannabinoids such a THC, CBC and CBG.
 Studies have shown that CBD interacts with receptors that help the control the body's inflammatory response.

-Don’t worry – the dogs used were client-owned dogs seeking to help alleviate their pooch’s pain due to OA!
+Don’t worry – the dogs used were client-owned dogs seeking to help alleviate their pooch’s joint pain due to OA!
 The dogs ranged in age, with both younger and older dogs partaking.
 Each pet owner filled out a questionnaire detailing the extent of their dogs’ lameness, activity and other factors of the disease.

 Other options for natural forms of treatment include weight management and exercise.
 Just like in humans, obesity in dogs can lead to a myriad of other problems, directly affecting your dog's quality of life.
 When it comes to the joints, the extra weight causes decreased joint health due to the increased levels of stress on all parts of the joint, leading to damage and potentially a chronic condition such as OA.
-Speak with your veterinarian about the potential benefits (and negative effects) CBD may have on your arthritic dog and discuss a full treatment plan to help alleviate the chronic pain associated with this painful condition.
+Speak with your veterinarian about the potential benefits (and negative effects) CBD may have on your arthritic dog's health and discuss a full treatment plan to help alleviate the chronic pain associated with this painful condition.

 Buyer Beware: Choosing the Right Supplement to Safely Help Your Dog

 As with everything new and exciting, CBD oils and supplements for pets have exploded in the market due to the rise in popularity and health benefits it can have.
 It is not uncommon to be able to buy CBD oil and supplements marketed for your dog at your local convenience store.

-However, not all CBD products are created equal and it’s imperative to understand where the product comes from and what it really is.
-Unfortunately several investigative reports have found the CBD products for both pets and people show little to no CBD content; others may also contain dangerous ingredients.
+However, not all CBD products are created equal and it’s imperative to understand where the product comes from and what its active ingredients really are.
+Unfortunately, several investigative reports have found that some CBD products for both pets and people show little to no CBD content; others may also contain dangerous ingredients.
 One ingredient you need to watch out for: THC content.

 Sometimes CBD Products contain active ingredients that could be harmful to your dog’s health.
 Ensure the products that you purchase, no matter the form, come from a reputable company that offers third-party lab testing, commitments to excellence and an overall high quality product.
 At High Falls Hemp NY, we are dedicated to formulating the most reliable and safe CBD oil for dogs.